ungive/discord-music-presence/PRIVACY.md

 and to get more information about the media that is playing from their online music database.

+This service is generally only used to complete Media Metadata from Media Players that stream media from **TIDAL**'s online services and no other Media Players.

 This service can be disabled in the settings of the Software.

 * **[TIDAL](https://tidal.com)**